Dad-Project/JBinanceAPI/README.md

 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/1/12/Binance_logo.svg)

 # JBinanceAPI
-A java library that try to cover all available Binance endpoints
+An easy to maintain java library that will cover all available Binance endpoints & stream JBinanceAPI use reflection for sending request (using a proxy) & parsing responses (using JSavON)

 Documentation of each endpoint can be found here :
 https://binance-docs.github.io/apidocs/#change-log

-JBinanceAPI use reflection for sending request & parsing responses with JSavon

 Requiered libraries :
 - JSavON https://github.com/RowlaxX/JSavON